WordPress/book/Content/Part 4/28-happy-cog-redesign.md

 <img alt="WordPress 1.5 write screen" src="../../Resources/images/28/wp_1_5.png" width=“800px” />

+*The Write screen in WordPress 1.5*

 <img alt="WordPress 2.3 write screen" src="../../Resources/images/28/wp_2_3.png" width="800px" />

+*The Write screen in WordPress 2.3*

 Happy Cog produced designs and WordPress developers coded them.
 The project included user research and an interface audit to identify WordPress' strengths and weaknesses which informed new structural and interface designs.